dougbinks/enkiTS/README.md

 # enkiTS
 [![Build Status for branch: UserThread](https://travis-ci.org/dougbinks/enkiTS.svg?branch=UserThread)](https://travis-ci.org/dougbinks/enkiTS)

+**This branch is the deprecated UserThreads branch.**

+This UserThreads and UserThreads_C++11 branches are no longer maintained.

 ## enki Task Scheduler

 A permissively licensed C and C++ Task Scheduler for creating parallel programs.